-- you were disabled; and - you were receiving or were entitled to receive payments under the plan for at least 15 consecutive days during this period of disability.
+- your disability had continued for 180 or more consecutive days; and - you were receiving or were entitled to receive payments under the plan.

 If you have no eligible survivors, payment will be made to your estate, unless there is none.
 In this case, no payment will be made.